sorbet/sorbet/README.md

 ## Testing Sorbet against pay-server

-There are three ways to run your changes to `sorbet` over pay-server.
-Two of them leverage CI, and one of them runs on your laptop.
+There are two ways to run your changes to `sorbet` over pay-server:

-1. Bump the SHA in [ci/stripe-internal-sorbet-pay-server-sha]

-    - CI jobs already run Sorbet against pay-server every push.
-    - Bumping the SHA in this file asks sorbet to run against a newer pay-server.

-2. Bump the SHA in [sorbet/sorbet.sha] (in pay-server)

-    - This is the version of sorbet that runs over every pay-server CI job.
-    - Updating this file is essentially "releasing" a new version of sorbet to Stripe.
+1. Push your Sorbet changes to a branch, and then make a PR to pay-server to bump the SHA in [sorbet/sorbet.sha].

+    pay-server fetches this SHA, builds it on Stripe infrastructure, and then type checks pay-server with it.

-3. Use the `sorbet/scripts/typecheck_devel` script in pay-server.
+2. Use the `sorbet/scripts/typecheck_devel` script in pay-server to run a version of Sorbet built on your laptop.

-    - This requires a bit more setup.
-See the section below on [Running over pay-server locally](#running-over-pay-server-locally)
+    This requires a bit more setup.
+See the section below on [Running over pay-server locally](#running-over-pay-server-locally).

 [ci/stripe-internal-sorbet-pay-server-sha]: https://git.corp.stripe.com/stripe-internal/sorbet/blob/master/ci/stripe-internal-sorbet-pay-server-sha
 [sorbet/sorbet.sha]: https://git.corp.stripe.com/stripe-internal/pay-server/blob/master/sorbet/sorbet.sha